data-gymnasia/courses/content/multivariable-calculus/content.md

 > id: multivariable-integration
 ## Multivariable integration

 Integrating a function is a way of totaling up its values.
 For example, if $f$ is a function from a region $D$ in $\mathbb{R}^n$ to $\mathbb{R}$ which represents the mass density of a solid occupying the region $D$, we can find the total mass of the solid as follows: (i) split the region $D$ into many tiny pieces, (ii) multiply the volume of each piece by the value of the function at some point on that piece, (iii) and add up the results.
-If we take the number of pieces to $\infty$ and the piece size to zero, then this sum converges to the total mass of the solid.
+If we take the number of pieces to infinity and the piece size to zero, then this sum converges to the total mass of the solid.

 We may apply this procedure to any function $f$ defined on $D$, and we call the result the integral of $f$ over $D$, denoted $\int\_D f$.